-Thor: Love and Thunder will be released in UK cinemas on Friday 8th July 2022.
+Thor: Love and Thunder was released in UK cinemas on Thursday 7th July 2022.

-The release date has shifted on multiple occasions due to production issues and the Covid-19 pandemic.
+The theatrical release date was shifted on multiple occasions due to production issues and the COVID-19 pandemic.

 The movie was announced at San Diego Comic-Con in July 2019 as part of Marvel's huge Phase 4 reveal, with Portman's appearance on-stage proving to be one of the most memorable moments of the convention.